Identifying Markov chain models from time-to-event data: an algebraic approach: Inverse problem

 \section{Inverse problem}

-The inverse problem consists in considering that the survival function and therefore the parameters $\lambda_1,\ldots,\lambda_N$ and $A_1,\ldots,A_{N-1}$ are known.
-These can be inferred from data using least squares or maximum likelihood regression.
+{The inverse problem involves assuming that the survival function, and thus the parameters $\lambda_1,\ldots,\lambda_N$, and $A_1,\ldots,A_{N-1}$, are known.
+These can be estimated from data using least squares or maximum likelihood \cite{dufresne2007fitting,Tantale2021,douaihy2023burstdeconv,Liuphd}.
+The goal is to identify which Markov chains can represent this phase-type distribution.} A number of general results are known for this problem.
+We recall here the following, important result, that follows from Theorem 12 in \cite{commault_phase-type_2003}: \begin{proposition} A multi-exponential phase-type distribution with $N$ exponentials can be represented by a Markov chain model of order $N$ (the order is defined as the number of unobservable states). \end{proposition}

-We want to find the transition rate parameters, which are the non-diagonal elements of the matrix $\vect{Q}$.
-We are interested in models where this problem could have a unique solution, therefore the matrix $\vect{Q}$ has only $2N-1$ non-zero elements.
-We denote these transition rates by the $2N-1$ dimensional vector $\vect{k}$.
+In this section we introduce the problem of computing the transition rate parameters, which are the non-zero, non-diagonal elements of the matrix $\vect{Q}$ of a Markov chain of order $N$, from the $2N-1$ parameters of the phase-type distribution.
+We are interested in models where this problem could have a unique solution, therefore the matrix $\vect{Q}$ has only $2N-1$ non-zero, non-diagonal elements.
+We range these elements in the $2N-1$ dimensional vector $\vect{k}$.
+After reordering, we place the element $Q_{N,N+1}$ in the last position of $\vect{k}$, namely

-We show below that the inverse problem consists in solving $2N-1$ polynomial equations for the transition rates $\vect{k}$.
+We show below that the inverse problem consists in solving $2N-1$ polynomial equations for $\vect{k}$.